Grahame Thorne: Rugby union

 While in Auckland, Thorne initially played for the Auckland University Rugby Club and later for the Pakuranga United Club.

-Grahame's sons Bruce and David also played rugby union; Bruce played in South Africa for Transvaal and the Junior Springboks, and David played club rugby in Nelson, New Zealand.
+Thorne's sons Bruce and David also played rugby union: Bruce played in South Africa for Transvaal and the Junior Springboks; and David played club rugby in Nelson, New Zealand.

 Sports broadcasting career

 After his playing career, Thorne worked as a sports commentator for Television New Zealand, often appearing alongside Keith Quinn.

 Member of Parliament

 Thorne was the National Party Member of Parliament for Onehunga in the 43rd parliament from the 1990 election to 1993.
 The seat had been held by Labour since the 1938 election.

 Local government

 After his parliamentary career Thorne held local government roles as an elected councillor of Onehunga Borough Council, Auckland City Council, Auckland Regional Council, Nelson City Council (2004); was an unsuccessful candidate for Christchurch City Council in 2007 then was an unsuccessful candidate for Queenstown Lakes District Council in 2010.
 Thorne described his unsuccessful Christchurch candidacy as due to "not thinking clearly at the time" but that he had generally "given [his] best when elected to public office."